This article covers:

 Tracking time with the desktop agent is as simple as it could possibly be.

-Fill in the details of what you’re doing in the “What are you doing?” field, and click on the green “play” button to start the timer.
+Fill in the details of what you’re doing in the “What are you doing?” field, and click on the pink “play” button to start the timer.
 Use @ to enter Projects and # to enter tags in the description field.
+More shortcuts here.

-If you start the timer first and wish to add the details later, just click on the timer and a popup window appears where you’re able to edit the description, project, tags, duration, start/stop times and the date.
-On paid plans, you’re also able to mark the entry as “Billable” or not.
+If you start the timer first and wish to add the details later, just click on the timer and edit the description, project, tags, duration, start/stop times and the date.
+On paid plans, you can also mark the entry as “Billable” or not.

 You can also enter details via your keyboard, using the tab button to move through fields and spacebar to make a selection.